docnoe/vue-i18n-next/docs/guide/advanced/component.md

 ## Basic Usage

-Sometimes, we need to localize with a locale message that was included in a HTML tag or component.
+Sometimes, we need to localize text that includes an HTML tag or a component.
 For example:

 ```html
 <p>I accept xxx <a href="/term">Terms of Service Agreement</a></p>
 ```

-In the above message, if you use `$t`, you will probably try to compose the following locale messages:
+In the above message, if you use `$t`, you might try to compose the following locale messages:

 ```js
 const messages = {